DrSnowbird/blazegraph-docker/README.md

 ```
 # Deployment
 **Kubernetes / Minikube**:
+- (See docs/Kubernetes-Dashboard-Deploy-Services.png)
 ```
 (Using Minikube's Web UI Dashboard http://192.168.99.102) -> Deployments -> "CREATE AN APP" To use non-default (1GB) memory for JVM, add the run-time env vars in the configuration
     JVM_MEM=4g
 ```
 **Openshift / Minishift**:
+- (See docs/OpenShift-blazegraph-docker-deployment.png)
 ```
 (Using OpenShift's Web UI) -> Deploy, then Create Route to expose to external Access.
 ```
 **Portainer / Local host**:
+- (See docs/Portainer-as-Docker-Desktop.png)
 ```
 Using "./run.sh"
 ```